Duffy's Rocks

-Duffy's Rocks is a young adult novel by the American writer Edward Fenton (1917–1995) set in Pittsburgh, Pennsylvania, during the Great Depression.
+Duffy's Rocks is a 1974 young adult novel by the American writer Edward Fenton (1917–1995) set in Pittsburgh, Pennsylvania, during the Great Depression.

 It tells the story of fourteen-year-old Timothy Francis Brennan as he comes of age in the fictional mill town of Duffy's Rocks, adjacent to Pittsburgh, and a parallel of McKees Rocks, Pennsylvania.
 Brennan lives with his grandmother, a feisty Irish immigrant, as he searches for his missing father.

+The book was reissued in 1999 by the University of Pittsburgh Press, in its Golden Triangle line of children's books.